Back To Programme

 Unit Code: MLS605

-Unit Name: Haematology I
+Unit Name: Fundamentals of Haematology

-Description: This course is designed to provide students with theoretical and practical knowledge about blood in health and disease.
+Description: The purpose of this course is to provide students with theoretical and practical knowledge about blood in health and disease.
 The topics in this course cover production of red blood cells, white blood cells, platelets and classification and development of anemia.
-The practical sessions will include hands on study of the morphological features of the cells and identifying presence of disorders.
+Students will learn about the morphology and physiology of different blood cells and identifying presence of disorders.
+Students will also learn the various laboratory techniques to analyse blood samples and identifying presence of blood disorders.
+Practical sessions for each topic is described in the practical manual, a companion to course descriptor.

 Prerequisite Sentence: N/A